donno/donno.github.io/docs/_posts/2025-12-31-end-of-year.md

     file system before folowing the threads of 9P protcol and Network Block Device protocols.
 * ["Podman networking deep dive"][2] by Paul Holzinger at [DevConf.CZ 2024][3].
-  * Highly recommend this one for getting to know the challanages faced with container networking.
+  * Highly recommend this one for getting to know the challenges faced with container networking.
-* ["More Than Just Quite OK – Data Compression Nerds Hate This One Trick"][4] by kleines Filmröllchen at [Easterhegg 2025][6].
+* ["More Than Just Quite OK Data Compression Nerds Hate This One Trick"][4] by kleines Filmröllchen at [Easterhegg 2025][6].
 * ["Numerical Marvels Inside Python"][5] by Raymond Hettinger at PyData Tel Aviv 2022.
 * ["How to become your own ISP"][7] by Nick Bouwhuis at [Why 2025][8] (What Hackers Yearn).
     * Introduces BGP (Border Gate Protocol) and AS (Autonomous system) numbers.
     * Covers what to acquire and where from.
 * **Bonus** - Not a technical talk but facts meets comedy.
   ["Full Comedy Special"][9] by Hank Green, if you have Dropout.tv be sure to watch it there.